 Apart from data extraction leaders like Nanonets, there are open source tools available for automated data extraction:

-• Connectionist Temporal Classification (CTC) is also a neural-network based data extraction tool that is useful for tasks like on-line handwriting recognition or recognizing phones in speech audio.
+- Connectionist Temporal Classification (CTC) is also a neural-network based data extraction tool that is useful for tasks like online handwriting recognition or speech recognition.

 Commercial software like ABBYY and DocParser are other AI-driven data extraction tools that have their own competencies.